vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 # Checkout
-Checkout is a process of providing information about shipping and billing details, and picking certain shipping and payment method.
-Then with all the data, we are able to place an order and pay for it.
+Checkout is a process of providing shipping and billing addresses and selecting shipping and payment methods needed to place an order and pay for it.

 ## Collecting and saving shipping details
 Shipping details are information about the receiver and her/his address.
 Based on that, we know where to send the order.